Louis Linwood Voit III Player Props: Brewers vs. Angels

 Louis Linwood Voit III At The Plate

-- In 53.8% of his games this year (seven of 13), Voit has picked up at least one hit, and in three of those games (23.1%) he recorded more than one.
+- Voit has reached base via a hit in seven games this season (of 14 played), and had multiple hits in three of those games.

-- In 13 games played this year, he has not gone deep.
+- He has not gone deep in his 14 games this year.

-- Voit has driven in a run in three games this season (23.1%), including one multiple-RBI game.
+- In three games this season, Voit has picked up an RBI, with more than one RBI once.

-- He has scored in five of 13 games so far this year.
+- He has scored in five games this year (35.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.